 Drugs harm you and may cause your baby to be born very sick or addicted to drugs.
-Even occasional use of illegal drugs can hurt.
+Even occasional use of illegal substances can hurt.
 Talk to your clinician as soon as possible.
 He or she can suggest places to get help – like support groups, counseling, treatment centers and clinics, family service agencies – and make sure you get any extra medical care that you need, or contact Narcotics Anonymous.

 Be careful with medicine

 Talk with your clinician about any medicines you take (even those you take occasionally, like asthma medicine), and be sure to check with your doctor before taking new medicines or stopping medicines you usually take.
 Some medicines can harm your baby, whereas it is important to keep taking others for your health.
 This includes prescription drugs and any over-the-counter medicines you buy in a drug store or supermarket.
 If a medicine you use is not safe, your clinician often can suggest safer ones.
 Although it is important to take certain medicines, in general, avoid all medicines except acetaminophen (such as Tylenol, Patril, Paroldo), and prenatal vitamins (if prescribed) if possible.